Who can apply?

 How much funding is available?

-The Professional Standards Councils generally consider projects in the range of $10,000 to$100,000.
+In the past grant rounds the Professional Standards Councils has generally considered projects in the range of $10,000 to$100,000.
 The Councils support projects that can be completed within a 12-month period.

 Who decides which projects get funding?